etw3gh/myprofmakes/README.md

 Note:

-  The 2013 Sunshine List was Released at the end of March 2014.
+  The 2013 Sunshine List was released at the end of March 2014.
-  It should be up and running before September 2014 with new data.
+  The Twitter account should be back up and running well before September 2014 with the new data.

 https://twitter.com/myprofmakes